rev-dot-now/o/README.md

 ## Run Locally

 Ready to see **o** in action?
 Running it locally is straightforward.
-Fire up your terminal and run the command below.
+Open your terminal and execute the command below.
 You'll be generating content and automating tasks in no time!

 ```bash